Our Commitment to the People and Environment of California

 - Safer Consumer Products – “Green Chemistry” regulations that fundamentally change the way government protects consumers from toxic ingredients in everyday products went into effect in the fall of 2013.
 The initial set of “priority products” was released in the Spring of 2014.

-- In September 2014, DTSC released a draft three-year work plan that identifies product categories that will be the focus of future priority products.
+- DTSC released the 2018-2020 three-year work plan that identifies product categories that will be the focus of future priority products.

 - Contamination in People and Wildlife – Starting in 2000, DTSC scientists uncovered and tracked alarming evidence that flame retardant chemicals found in furniture and electronics was showing up in people and marine animals at the highest levels recorded in the world.